 We estimate that we will receive net proceeds of approximately US\$ million from this offering if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the assumed initial offering price of US\$ per ADS.
-Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate of RMB to US\$1.00 to a rate of RMB to US\$1.00, will result in an increase of RMB million in our net proceeds from this offering. to US\$1.00 to a rate of RMB to US\$1.00, will result in a decrease of RMB million in our net proceeds from this offering.
+Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate of RMB to US\$1.00 to a rate of RMB million in our net proceeds from this offering.

+Conversely, a 10% depreciation of the U.S. dollar against the RMB, from a rate of RMB to US\$1.00 to a rate of RMB to US\$1.00, will result in a decrease of RMB million in our net proceeds from this offering.